 Seek Help from an Attorney in Everett

 Using the assistance and guidance of a trained mediator can help you progress through a divorce as painlessly as possible.
 If you need help getting a divorce in Everett, speak with one of the family law attorneys at the Deno Millikan Law Firm, PLLC.
 We provide assistance, whether your divorce requires mediation, arbitration or litigation.
-You can reach us today at (425) 259-2222.
+Contact us today.